 But before we go back to Belmont Park on Oct.
 27, 2001, we must begin earlier that winter, as Tiznow embarked on his 4-year-old campaign.
 With not much more to prove following his first Classic victory and winning Eclipse Awards as leading 3-year-old male and Horse of the Year, Tiznow, nonetheless, was kept in training by Michael Cooper after the death of his his longtime friend and partner Cecilia Straub-Rubens just three days after the Classic.

-As told in the first story, Straub-Rubens’ final words to trainer Jay Robbins were: “Take care of my boy.”
+As told in the first story, Straub-Rubens’ final words to trainer Jay Robbins' wife Sandy were: “Tell Jay to take care of my boy.”
 As it turned out, that was more difficult of a task than Robbins could have imagined.

 The champ appeared to be heading for further glory after romping in the Santa Anita Handicap.
 But that all changed on the morning of April 12 following a six-furlong workout with Chris McCarron aboard.
 After the saddle was removed, the colt just stood there and refused to walk.
 Robbins knew something was wrong, thinking at first that colt had tied up (cramped up).